 Before disbanding and going into lockdown, the company seized the moment by performing a last rehearsal on a beach near their base at École des Sables in Senegal.
 Filmmaker Florian Heinzen-Ziob and his crew were able to capture this unique moment in a stunning film.

-The Rite of Spring / common ground[s] went on to premiere on 23 September 2021 in Madrid, followed by performances in Copenhagen, St Polten, Luxembourg and Adelaide.
-The production continues to tour internationally, with its UK premiere in London on 7 June 2022.
+The Rite of Spring / common ground[s] went on to premiere on 23 September 2021 in Madrid, followed by an international tour to several countries in Europe, North America and Australia.
+Future performances include more tours in the U.S.A, Europe and Asia.

 Cast and creative credits

 Rodolphe Allui,Sahadatou Ami Touré, Anique Ayiboe, D’Aquin Evrard Élisée Bekoin, Gloria Ugwarelojo Biachi, Khadija Cisse, Sonia Zandile Constable, Rokhaya Coulibaly, Astou Diop, Serge Arthur Dodo, Estelle Foli, Aoufice Junior Gouri, Luciény Kaabral, Zadi Landry Kipre, Bazoumana Kouyaté, Babacar Mané, Vasco Pedro Mirine, Stéphanie Mwamba, Florent Nikiéma, Shelly Ohene-Nyako, Brian Otieno Oloo, Harivola Rakotondrasoa, Oliva Randrianasolo (Nanie), Asanda Ruda III, Tom Jules Samie, Amy Collé Seck, Pacôme Landry Seka, Gueassa Eva Sibi, Carmelita Siwa, Armel Gnago Sosso-Ny, Amadou Lamine Sow, Aziz Zoundi